This article was updated on 2019-07-24. Ed.

 |Required Performance Level||I suggest recording the S, F, and P values selected as well as the PLr value selected for later reference.|

 Here’s an example table in MS Word format that you can use as a starting point for your SRS documents.
 Note that SRS can be much more detailed than this.
 If you want more information on this, read IEC 61508-1, 7.10.2.

 So, that is the minimum.
 You can add lots more information to the minimum requirements, but this will get you started.
 If you want more information on developing the SRS, you will need to get a copy of IEC 61508 .

 Next, you need to be able to make some design decisions about system architecture and components.
-Circuit architectures have been discussed at some length on the MS101 blog in the past, so I am not going to go through them again in this series.
+Circuit architectures have been discussed on the MS101 blog, so I will not go through them again in this series.
 Instead, I will show you how to choose an architecture based on your design goals in the next instalment.
-In case you missed the first part of the series, you can read it here.
+If you missed the first part of the series, read it here.

 Here are some books that I think you may find helpful on this journey:

 [0.2] Electromagnetic Compatibility for Functional Safety, 1st ed.
 Stevenage, UK: The Institution of Engineering and Technology, 2008.